xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

     -1	-1	-1
     ```

+- In the slide's example, you can see 10, -10 in the output image, But these intermediate values, like this -10, for example, just reflects the fact that that filter here, it captures part of the positive edge on the left and part of the negative edge on the right, and so blending those together gives you some intermediate value.
+But if this was a very large, say a thousand by a thousand image with this type of checkerboard pattern, then you won't see these transitions regions of the 10s.
+The intermediate values would be quite small relative to the size of the image.
 - There are a lot of ways we can put number inside the horizontal or vertical edge detections.
-For example here are the vertical **Sobel** filter (The idea is taking care of the middle row):
+For example here are the vertical **Sobel** filter (The idea is taking care of the middle row), the advantage of this is it puts a little bit more weight to the central row:

   ```
   1	0	-1